AdobeDocs/pass.en/help/authentication/android-application-registration.md

     A text file downloads.
 Use its contents as your Software Statement.

-For more information, see [Dynamic client registration management](/help/authentication/dynamic-client-registration-management.md)
+For more information, see [Dynamic Client Registration Management](./dcr-api/dynamic-client-registration-overview.md#dynamic-client-registration-management).

 ### If you don't have access to Adobe's TVE Dashboard